Join the Development & Etiology of Anxiety & Related conditions Laboratory

 Graduate students join the DEAR lab through admission to the University of Windsor doctoral program in Clinical Psychology, specifically through application and admission to the Child Clinical Track.
 The doctoral program in clinical psychology, including the child clinical track, is accredited by the Canadian Psychological Association.
 More information on the program is available here.
 More information on the application process is available here.
 Please note the December 1st deadline for applications.
 I, Dr. Rappaport, try to ensure research funding for graduate students whenever possible.
 Funding is available from multiple sources including as a research assistant on research funded by the Canadian Tri-Council Agencies, scholarships from the Canadian Tri-Council Agencies, Ontario Graduate Scholarships, and graduate assistantships in the Department of Psychology.
 Students are encouraged to apply for all scholarships for which they are eligible.
 I provide students with mentorship and guidance in writing applications for scholarships and funding.

-I, Dr. Rappaport, plan to accept at least one student into the DEAR lab through the child clinical track of the doctoral program for the 2021-2022 and 2022-2023 academic years.
 Students interested in applying to the graduate program are encouraged to contact me directly with any questions, particularly questions related to the application process.
 Students are also strongly encouraged to review the exceptional information generously provided by Dr. Mitch Prinstein, Ph.D.
 ABPP, Professor of Psychology at the University of North Carolina - Chapel Hill (linked here).

 Students who are interested in joining the DEAR lab are strongly encouraged to email a completed application and CV to me, Dr. Rappaport.
 The application is available here.